ekivemark/pdex-update/Pages/2-Overview.md

 ### Provenance

 Since Health Plans compile information from many sources to create a Member's Health History it is important that data traceability is maintained.
-The HL7 FHIR Provenance resource is used for this purpose.
-It is used to identify the source of information, the agents the data passed through and the actions they performed on the data.
+This guide defines a Provenance resource that is used for this purpose.
+This resource supplements US Core Provenance profile which is typically not suited to payer's common use cases.
+The PDex Provenance profile is used to identify the source of information, the agents the data passed through and the actions they performed on the data.

 Health Plans **SHALL** incorporate provenance records that they receive as part of any exchange of FHIR data.
 Where a FHIR Provenance resource is not provided, such as when data is received from other non-FHIR sources, the Health Plan **SHALL** create FHIR Provenance record(s) to identify the source of the information being received and the actions applied to the data, such as converting from one format to another.
 Health Plans **SHALL** provide Provenance records in any PDex information exchange.